 This command defines the position of a tray in a storage array by the position of the tray ID in the trayPositions list.
 For example, if you have a controller tray with an ID set to 84 and drive trays with IDs set to 1, 12, and 50, the trayPositions sequence (84 1 12 50) places the controller tray in the first position, drive tray 1 in the second position, drive tray 12 in the third position, and drive tray 50 in the fourth position.
-The trayPositions sequence (1 84 50 12) places the controller tray in the second position, drive tray 1 in the first position, drive tray 50 in the third position, and drive tray 12 in the fourth position.
+The trayPositions sequence (1 84 50 12) places the controller tray in the second position, drive tray 1 in the first position, drive tray 1 in the first position, drive tray 1 in the first position, drive tray 50 in the third position, and drive tray 12 in the fourth position, drive tray 12 in the fourth position.